- Principal: Schools strive to balance education, individuality with dress codes

 "I can't tell you how many times I have called a parent and said, 'Hey, I just want to let you know that I've talked to your son or daughter today and their clothing is inappropriate' for one reason or the other, and the parent says, 'Well I told them when they left the house they were gonna get in trouble,' " Buie said.

 School dress codes are nothing new, but from school to school, district to district, state to state, the guidelines are different, and changing.
-As students head back to school this fall, there will be the latest crop of students -- and parents -- challenging the rulebook.
+It seems that students and parents -- no matter how well meaning -- challenge the rulebooks time and again.

 In 2010, schools around the country banned bracelets that read "I heart boobies."
 The bracelets were made by nonprofit Keep a Breast Foundation as a light-hearted way to increase breast cancer awareness among young people.
 In Easton, Pennsylvania, two middle school students were suspended for wearing them, the ACLU of Pennsylvania said, because the school said they could be interpreted as lewd.